ajenhl/tacl/docs/source/guide.rst

    size
       The size (or degree) of the n-gram

-   text name
+   work
-      The name of the text in which the n-gram was found
+      The name of the work in which the n-gram was found

    siglum
-      The identifier of the particular witness of the text that bears the n-gram
+      The identifier of the particular witness of the work that bears the n-gram

    count
       The number of times the n-gram occurs in the witness

    label
-      The label that was assigned to the text in the catalogue file used in making the query
+      The label that was assigned to the work in the catalogue file used in making the query